singlemoleculegroup/Girvan-et-al-SWR1/README.md

 # Girvan-et-al-SWR1
 Scripts used to collect, extract and view data in the manuscript by Girvan et al. "Nucleosome flipping drives kinetic proofreading and processivity by SWR1".
+DOI: 10.1038/s41586-024-08152-y

 Data was collection using LabVIEW, data was extracted using IDL (8.4), and data was visualised using MATLAB (R2022-b).